 Sample lexical analyzer with an internal engine codec ‘Unicode’.

-Sample lexical analyzer with an internal engine codec ‘ISO8859-7’ (greek).
+Sample lexical analyzer with an internal engine codec ‘ISO8859-7’ (Greek).

 Note

-The UTF8 Codec is different from all previously mentioned codecs in the sense that it encodes unicode characters in byte sequences of differing lengths.
+The UTF8 Codec is different from all previously mentioned codecs in the sense that it encodes Unicode characters in byte sequences of differing lengths.
 That means that the translation of a lexical analyzer to this codec cannot rely on an adaption of transition maps, but instead, must reconstruct a new state machine that triggers on the byte sequences.

 Sample lexical analyzer with an internal engine codec ‘UTF8’.